imixs/imixs-cloud/README.md

 The basic architecture of the _Imixs-Cloud_ consists of the following components:

  * A Docker-Swarm Cluster running on virtual or hardware nodes.
- * A Management node providing a registry and a proxy server.
+ * One management node, providing central services.
- * One ore many worker nodes to run the services.
+ * One or many worker nodes to run the services.
  * A central Reverse-Proxy service to dispatch requests (listening on port 80) to applications.
  * A management UI running on the management node.
+ * A private registry to store custom docker images.

 ### Nodes